guiwitz/napari-serialcellpose/README.md

 ## Installation

 In order to let users choose whether they want to use the GPU or not for segmentation, cellpose is not added as a dependency of this package.
 Therefore, to use this plugin you need to create an environment and install a few packages manually.
-First create the environment and install napari and the plugin:
+First create the environment:

     conda create -n serialcellpose python=3.8.5

+Then activate it and install napari and the plugin:

+    conda activate serialcellpose
     pip install "napari[all]"
     pip install git+https://github.com/guiwitz/napari-serialcellpose.git